npm-pub-2025/ci-publish/README.md

 ## This Example is Opinionated

 This setup reflects one way of publishing safely from CI.
 You can change details to fit your project’s needs.
 For example:
-- You might skip reviewers for small teams or solo maintainers.
+- You might skip reviewers for small teams or solo maintainers
-- You can use a different OTP action if you prefer.
+- You can use a different OTP action if you prefer
-- The publish order (npm first or GitHub first) is up to you, use the appropriate trigger for your workflow (just never `pull_request_target`).
+- The publish order (npm first or GitHub first) is up to you, use the appropriate trigger for your workflow (just never `pull_request_target`)
 - For extra security, consider using [harden-runner](https://github.com/step-security/harden-runner) or a similar endpoint protection tool for GitHub Actions runners.
-It helps control egress traffic and adds useful safeguards to your CI pipeline.
+It helps control egress traffic and adds useful safeguards to your CI pipeline

 ## Tips

 - Use CI publishing only when you need it.
-Local publishing is simpler and safer for most projects.
+Local publishing is simpler and safer for most projects
 - Check your GitHub Actions dependencies often.
 Specifically ensure any [pinned to commits are not from a fork](https://www.chainguard.dev/unchained/what-the-fork-imposter-commits-in-github-actions-and-ci-cd)

 **Multi-Releasers Strategy**